Improve the security of your WordPress site

 Every plugin and theme you have installed can pose a security risk, so the fewer you have, the better.

-This also applies to any old WordPress installations you might have on your web space, maybe for testing purposes or as a backup.
-These are also vulnerable to hacks.
+This also applies to unnecessary WordPress installations you may have on your web space, which could have been created for testing purposes or as a backup.
+These can also be vulnerable to hackers.

 Protect the wp-admin directory with a password

 You can follow our guide to protect your website with .htaccess.
 Make sure to protect only the wp-admin directory and not the whole site.
-Otherwise, your website will not be reachable.
+Otherwise, your website will not be reachable by visitors.
 Place the files inside the wp-admin folder.

-Note: If there already is an .htaccess file in the wp-admin directory, add the generated code to the existing file.
-Don't replace it.
+Note: If there already is an .htaccess file in the wp-admin directory, add the generated code to the existing file instead of replacing it.

 Create a custom administrative username

-Hackers often try to gain access to your WordPress administration with a Brute Force Attack, where robots try millions of different password and username combinations to try to log in.
-To make it more difficult to guess your login details, we recommend creating a unique username.
+Hackers often try to access WP Admin with a Brute Force Attack, where bots try millions of different passwords and usernames to find the right combination for logging in.
+We recommend creating a unique username to make it more difficult to guess your login details.

-You can change the administrative username in phpMyAdmin, in the wp_users table.
-Check out our guide on how to access your database.
+You can change your administrative username in phpMyAdmin, in the wp_users table.
+Check out our guide on how to access the database:

 Once you are logged in: